-16 April 2020 - 'Offer Day'
+16 April 2022 - 'Offer Day'

 If you applied online and supplied us with an email address and asked to be notified by email, you will be sent an email on this day informing you which school your child has been allocated and notification on how to accept your school place.
-If you completed a paper application, on 16 April 2020 a letter will be sent to you by 2nd class post informing you which school your child has been offered (this means you may not receive your letter until 20 April).
-Parents who have not been allocated a place at any of their preferred schools, will be allocated a place at their catchment area school if a vacancy exists or at the nearest appropriate school with a vacancy measured by direct distance.
+If you completed a paper application, on 16 April 2022 a letter will be sent to you by 2nd class post informing you which school your child has been offered.
+Parents who have not been allocated a place at any of their preferred schools, will be allocated a place at their catchment area school if a vacancy exists or at the nearest appropriate school with a vacancy.
 If parents are dissatisfied with the response to their preferences they have the right to present their case to the Independent Appeals Panel.

-If you have not been offered a place at your preferred school(s) and you applied online you will also be sent a letter in the post explaining the reason why your child has been refused a place at the school.
+If you have not been offered a place at your preferred school(s) and you applied online you will also be sent a letter by post explaining the reason why your child has been refused a place at the school.

-If you have not been offered your preferred school, you are advised to accept the school place you have been offered to ensure that your child has a place for September 2020.
+If you have not been offered your preferred school, you are advised to accept the school place you have been offered to ensure that your child has a place for September 2022.
 Accepting the school place offered will not affect your chances of getting a place at a school you prefer more, either through the waiting list process or through an appeal.

-On 16 April 2020 parents should not contact the Access Team as we are unable to tell you the school your child has been offered.
+On 16 April 2022 parents should not contact the Access Team as we are unable to tell you the school your child has been offered.
 You must wait until you have received your email or letter.

-Acceptance slip - deadline date 1 May 2020
+Acceptance slip - deadline date 2 May 2022

-It is important that you return your acceptance slip by the deadline date 1 May 2020.
+It is important that you return your acceptance slip by the deadline date 2 May 2022.
 Failure to respond to the offer by the deadline will assume that you have accepted the place and child's details will be forwarded to the school.

-If your child has not been allocated a place at any school you ranked higher on your application form than the school you were offered on 16 April 2020 you may request to place your child's name on the waiting list by completing and returning the waiting list slip to:

-The Access Team, Floor 3, North Tyneside Council, Quadrant East, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY.
+If your child has not been allocated a place at any school you ranked higher on your application form than the school you were offered on 16 April 2022 you may request to place your child's name on the waiting list by completing and returning the waiting list slip to: school.admissions@northtyneside.gov.uk or The Access Team, Floor 3, North Tyneside Council, Quadrant East, Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY.

-Please note your child's name will not automatically be placed on the waiting list you must complete and return the waiting list slip by 1 May 2020.
+Please note your child's name will not automatically be placed on the waiting list - you must complete and return the waiting list slip by 1 May 2022.
 Alternatively you can email school.admissions@northtyneside.gov.uk